kammitama5/kammitama5.github.io/about.md

 - I see programming as a tool, but these days, I spend a lot more time writing (badly-written, but improving and learning!) proofs, improving my mathematical clarity in writing in general, and learning Lean.
 I believe that coming from a different perspective is important in solving new problems in research, and I enjoy collaborating with people who are from various backgounds in research.

 ## 2024
-- I will be a visiting PhD scholar at the Simons Institute for the Theory of Computing in UC Berkeley, California!
+- I was a (funded) visiting PhD scholar at the Simons Institute for the Theory of Computing in UC Berkeley, California (hosted by Professor Irani, PhD.)!
-- I will be there for the ["Quantum Algorithms, Complexity and Fault Tolerance" workshop](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance) via:
+- I was there for the ["Quantum Algorithms, Complexity and Fault Tolerance" workshop](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance) via:
   -  the Quantum Coding workshop
   -  the Error-Correcting
   Codes Bootcamp, for the duration of a month, courtesy of the Institute!
 - I was also fully funded for the SL Math "Intro to Quantum-Safe Cryptography" workshop, which was held in IBM Research Zurich in Switzerland (June 24-July 5th).
+The workshop focused on:
+  - lattice-based cryptography
+  - isogeny-based cryptography (the focus of my PhD)
+  - multivariate cryptography
+  - code-based cryptography
+- I also interned at Visa Research (summer 2024), where I was hosted by the Advanced Cryptography team (May-August) and mentored by Navid Alamati, PhD.

 ### Update (as of 2019)
 - I began focusing on [Supersingular Isogeny-based Cryptography](https://en.wikipedia.org/wiki/Supersingular_isogeny_graph) research in Winter 2020.
 I absolutely love it, and I am working on progress with my two advisors (I also attended a summer workshop on Isogeny Based Cryptography in 2020, and another affiliated workshop on post-quantum networks, which focused on implementation into current non-post-quantum secure protocols).
 In the past, I have done research on Provable Fairness and Differential Privacy, too.
 I have also TA-ed for Data Privacy coursework (Python), a Programming for Engineers Matlab course (Matlab),